Move-In Guide

 What if my roommate cancels?

 You will likely receive a new roommate should your roommate cancel prior to move-in.
-Please contact the University Housing & Dining at 319-273-2333 with questions.
+Please contact University Housing & Dining at 319-273-2333 with questions.

 How do I make a room change?